The Cyan Language: The Exception Handling System

 \section{The Exception Handling System}

-The exception handling system of Cyan was based on that of Green.
+The exception handling system of Cyan was based on that of language Green~\cite{Jose:GreenSite:Online} \cite{Guimaraes:2006:GL:1646590.1646595}.
 However, it has important improvements when compared with the EHS of this last language.
 Both are completely object-oriented, contrary to all systems of languages we know of.
-An exception is thrown by sending message {\tt throw:} to {\tt self} passing the exception object as parameter.
-This exception object is exactly the exception objects of other languages.
-Method {\tt throw:} is defined in the super-prototype of every one, {\tt Any}.
+An exception is thrown by using statement {\tt throw} that takes an exception object as parameter.
+The type of the exception object should be subprototype of {\tt CyException}.